Surgery can help to alleviate pain when symptoms present themselves. The procedure can also help you live a normal life.

 Hernia surgery can be lifesaving in some cases.

-Because the simple fact is, hernias cannot repair themselves.
-They will not heal and, if left untreated, can only get worse.
+Because the simple fact is that hernias cannot repair themselves.
+They will not heal and, if left untreated, can only worsen.

-Without hernia surgery, the problem is likely to grow larger and become more painful.
+Without hernia surgery, the problem will likely grow and become more painful.
 Eventually, it will cause a lack of blood flow to vital areas.

 To help with these issues, general surgeons recommend hernia surgery.
-Keep reading to learn more about hernias and the distinct types of hernia surgeries available to you.
+Keep reading to learn more about hernias and the distinct types of hernia surgeries available.

 If you suspect you have a hernia, contact Healthy Life Bariatrics to schedule a consultation with a board-certified general surgeon, Dr. Babak Moeinolmolki.
 With precise techniques and a friendly bedside manner, Dr. Moein and his professional surgical team can treat your hernia and keep it from returning.

 You have a hernia when fatty tissue or one of your organs presses through a weak muscle or supportive tissue spot.

 Hernias have various names depending on where they occur.
 These include:

 - Incisional hernia (resulting from a surgical incision)